gitlost/gs-only-pdf-preview/readme.txt

 = Tool =

 A basic administration tool to regenerate (or generate, if they previously didn't have a preview) the previews of all PDFs uploaded to the system is included (any previously generated intermediate preview thumbnails will be removed if their dimensions differ).
 Note that if you have a lot of PDFs you may experience the White Screen Of Death (WSOD) if the tool exceeds the [maximum execution time](http://php.net/manual/en/info.configuration.php#ini.max-execution-time) allowed.
-Note also that as the filenames of the previews don't (normally) change, you will probably have to refresh your browser to see the updated thumbnails.
+Note also that as the file names of the previews don't (normally) change, you will probably have to refresh your browser to see the updated thumbnails.

 As workarounds for the possible WSOD issue above, and as facilities in themselves, a "Regenerate PDF Previews" bulk action is added to the list mode of the Media Library, and a "Regenerate Preview" row action is added to each PDF entry in the list.
 So previews can be regenerated in batches or individually instead.